 How much does Coloured Render cost to maintain?

-When you order your render, we offer next day delivery and a specialist technical advice service.
+We offer next day delivery and a specialist technical advice service.
 At EWI Store, we believe in the importance of being able to offer our customers the benefit of our knowledge, and so all of our sales team are well experienced in the use of our products.
-We can give the best advice on how our renders are best applied and how much you will need – so don’t hesitate to get in touch!